-- the annual report on Form 40-F of First Majestic Silver Corp. for the year ended December 31, 2023, as filed with the Securities and Exchange Commission on the date (a) hereof, fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (b) the information contained in the Form 40-F fairly presents, in all material respects, the financial condition and results of operations of First Majestic Silver Corp.
+- (a) the annual report on Form 40-F of First Majestic Silver Corp. for the year ended December 31, 2023, as filed with the Securities and Exchange Commission on the (a) the annual report of rom to report of rom report of rom of the original fraction of rom rom of the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and (b) the information contained in the Form 40-F fairly presents, in all material respects, the financial condition and results of operations of First Majestic Silver Corp.